jeremydanielfox/cellular_automata/README.md

 Note, completely random overrides random with parameters which overrides any specific configuration of cells.

 Known bugs/problems with functionality: You have to literally slide the parameter sliders to make that parameter change, if you just click to a certain point on the slider it won't change.
 In addition, the cells in the triangle grid do not match up perfectly; the simulation still works as normal, but it may look a little funky because the triangles aren't quiet lined up.
+Sometimes there is also a lag in the display window, both in updating the display of the cells and/or in updating the graph of the populations.

 Extra Features: see closed issues on github